StevensND/ghidra-port-mods-guide/Code Updater for Nintendo Switch/Updating .pchtxt mods or cheats using this tool/readme.md

 Look at the structure.
 This is quite similar to what I explain in [step 1 of this guide](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/Ghidra/GhidraSteps.md).

-To convert the .pchtxt to cheat we will have to reverse the `21008052 and C0035FD6` using hexreverser.py ...
+To convert the .pchtxt to cheat we will have to reverse `21008052 and C0035FD6` using hexreverser.py ...
 So run hexreverser.py (Remember to have Python installed).

 5. Type/copy & paste the instructions.
 In my case `21008052 and C0035FD6`.
 If you have more lines keep entering values.
 Once you are done type "pause" and all results will be printed.